crutcher/crutcher.github.io-source/source/Tapestry/index.md

 }
 ```

-Given a block $Operation$, and knowledge about the structural co-variance of its inputs
+Given a block $Operation$, and knowledge about the structural coupled ranging of its inputs
 and outputs, we seek an index space, and a collection of projection functions $P_T(i)$
 for each input or output $tensor$, such that we can mechanically enumerate sub-problems
 and re-assemble the results.